Bloomingdale Bog Trail

 Starting at the Saranac Lake end of the trail, bog-goers will first have views over open water (be on the lookout for American bitterns, great blue herons, and bald eagles here) before entering the woods.
 Soon after that the bog will appear, followed by more sections of woods.
 After a mile or so the signs of beaver activity become plentiful — if you are here in the evening, you might even see one.
 Thanks to the beavers, this end of the trail is prone to flooding.

 From the Bloomingdale end, the bog presents itself immediately.
-Visitors to this section will find open areas studded with tamaracks, the only needle bearing tree to loose its needles in the fall, and bird feeders for attracting the resident gray jays.
+Visitors to this section will find open areas studded with tamaracks, the only needle-bearing (coniferous) tree to lose its needles in the fall, and bird feeders for attracting the resident gray jays.
 About a mile in is Two Bridge Brook, a beautiful, open area of bog in which two brooks converge.
 The bridge is a fantastic destination for anyone looking for a quick out-and-back.